oveits/katacoda-scenarios/angular-4-hello-world/intro.md

-In this scenario you'll learn how to configure Jenkins to use Groovy-based [Pipelines](https://wiki.jenkins-ci.org/display/JENKINS/Pipeline+Plugin) for building software from Github.
+In this scenario you'll learn how to get started with Angular 4.

-The scenario is designed to demostrate how you can use Groovy Pipelines within a CI/CD pipeline to download software code from [GitHub](https://github.com/), perform unit tests and display a historical test result report.

-We are using a Docker host environment and we will show, how to run Jenkins in a Docker container.
-The steps guide you to installing the required plugins, creating a build and viewing the test report results.
+We will
+- clone a Angular 4 template,
+- install all necessary packages into a fresh Ubuntu Docker container
+- create an index file
+- define a single page Hello World app.
+- view the app in a Browser

+The commands are run in a Docker host environment, so you do not need to install anything locally.
+Instead, you can run all commands in a console within an Internet browser.